rwols/yaml-archive/CONTRIBUTING.md

 7. Wait for a code review.
 8. If we agree on the changes, I'll merge into master.
 If not, go to step 4.

+# The Pre-Commit Hook
+Look at the Python script `pre-commit.py`.
+Use that script as your pre-commit hook for git in order to make sure that whatever you commit, it at least compiles and runs all tests succesfully on your machine.
+Wether your code runs on different machines is a whole new can of worms, but that is what Travis-CI and Appveyor are for.

 # Style Guide
 The style guide is very simple: Just apply `clang-format` with the `.clang-format` file at the root of the project.
 If you don't have access to